29 Types of Frogs in Mississippi

 The Upland Chorus frog’s large size, wide body, and brown or green coloration make it unmistakable.
 These frogs in Mississippi can be found near ponds, streams, and other water sources on the forest floor.
 The males create a deep booming sound at night that can travel up to 2 miles.

 The Southern Leopard frog is small and has an irregular pattern of dark spots on its back.
 It lives near the ground under leaf litter or other debris, which is not easily seen.
-The male frogs call for mates with a series of short chirps followed by a single long trill.
+The male frogs call for mates with short chirps followed by a single long trill.

-The Green tree frog is also known as the chatterer because it will sometimes chatter its teeth when threatened by predators like snakes or other frogs.
+The Green tree frog is also known as the chatterer because it sometimes chatters its teeth when predators like snakes or other frogs threaten it.

 11. Ornate Chorus Frog